Austria Cover Letter Writing Guide

 Due to the rigorous work permit restrictions, it is highly recommended that applicants mention if they possess an Austria work permit or are EU citizens.

 Begin your Austria cover letter with your name, nationality and contact information including your address, phone/fax and e-mail.
 Often cover letter and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
 A daytime phone number with an international access code and e-mail address are most important.

-Type the cover letter in correct German or other foreign language on one to maximum one and a half of A4 format page.
+Type the cover letter in the correct German or other foreign languages on one to a maximum of one and a half of the A4 format page.
 It should name the position, the source of information about the job and qualifications for it without simply repeating what is in the CV.
 Remember academic and professional titles carry a lot of importance in Austria.
 Only in such occupations as medicine and law, handwritten letters are still used.

 Always try to address your letter to an individual.
 It is considered impersonal and uninteresting to address your letter to "Dear Sir/Madam".
 Take the time to research every employer's organization and personalize each letter with a real person's name.
 Such personalization would increase the retention of your job application.

 Your Austria cover letter should indicate professional competence and basic familiarity with Austria protocol.
 If it is an advertised position, make the appropriate reference or if it is not, say that this is a speculative application.